Tekki/sql-ledger/README.md

 # About this repo

-SQL-Ledger is developed by [DWS Systems Inc.](https://sql-ledger.com).
+SQL-Ledger was developed until 2023 by [DWS Systems Inc.](https://sql-ledger.com).
 The `master` branch contains the original version from DWS.
 It has version tags, so you can download a specific version back to 2.6.0 from October 1, 2005.

-The `full` branch, which is checked out by default, provides some additions:
+The `full` branch, checked out by default, is based on the latest DWS version and contains more than 100 corrections and improvements.
+The most important additions are:

 * real Unicode support
 * MFA with time-based one-time passwords (TOTP, codes from Authenticator App)
 * extended keyboard shortcuts ([docs](doc/shortcuts.md))
 * spreadsheet downloads
 * recently used objects
-* improved document management with drag and drop and deduplication
+* document management with drag and drop and deduplication
 * data export for editing and reimport
 * dark mode
 * markdown for bold, italic and links in templates ([docs](doc/latex_templates.md#md))